Cook Islands, South Pacific

 as colourful as, for example, Moorea or Aitutaki.
 Scuba diving outside

-the reef is low price, high quality; fishing is excellent, golf
+the reef is low price and high quality while fishing is excellent and golf

 to present your driving licence to the police in order to get a Cook